'Iron Man' beats strong 'Gatsby' in box office showdown

 "Star Trek Into Darkness," which opens domestically on Wednesday, took in $31.7 million in seven international territories including Britain, Mexico, Australia and Germany, Paramount Pictures reported.

-"Pain & Gain" was released by Paramount Pictures, a unit of Viacom Inc (VIAB.O).
-Lions Gate Entertainment LGF.N distributed "Peeples," and Warner Bros. distributed "42."
+"Pain & Gain" was released by Paramount Pictures, a unit of Viacom Inc. Lions Gate Entertainment distributed "Peeples," and Warner Bros. distributed "42."

 (Editing by Mohammad Zargham)